abditake/Reading-Notes/Code-401/class-27.md

 # Introducing Hooks

 - What was the motivation for introducing Hooks?
-  -
+  - It’s hard to reuse stateful logic between components
+  - Complex components become hard to understand
-- What changes are important regarding
+- What changes are important regarding implementing Hooks versus Component Classess
-  -
-- implementing Hooks versus Component Classes?
-  -
+  - Hooks let you use more of React’s features without classes.
+  - Hooks let you split one component into smaller functions based on what pieces are related (such as setting up a subscription or fetching data)
-- Hooks allow you to reuse stateful logic without changing ___ _______.
+- Hooks allow you to reuse stateful logic without changing _ _____.
+  - your component hierarchy

 # hooks api

 - Name two rules imposed by React Hook usage.
-  -
+  - Only call Hooks from React function components.
+Don’t call Hooks from regular JavaScript functions.
+(There is just one other valid place to call Hooks — your own custom Hooks.
+We’ll learn about them in a moment.)
+  - Only call Hooks at the top level.
+Don’t call Hooks inside loops, conditions, or nested functions.
 - How would you identify a custom Hook and why might you create one?
-  -
+  - If a function’s name starts with ”use” and it calls other Hooks, we say it is a custom Hook.

 # the state hook